 Second-year students learn more advanced baking and food preparation techniques.
-Students complete an internship to explore career opportunities and develop work habits essential for success on the job.
+Students have an opportunity to earn 54 hours of work based learning experience and complete an internship during their senior year to explore career opportunities and develop work habits essential for success on the job.